Skip to product information

 4. Working Principle

-The joystick module outputs varying analog signals based on the position of the joystick.
-The working principles are as follows:
+The joystick module outputs different analog signals based on changes in the joystick position.
+Its specific working principle is as follows:

-- Power Connection: The module connects to a power supply via VCC and GND, supporting DC 5V operation.
+• Power connection : Connect to power via VCC and GND, supports DC 5V.